LLM Settings Explained: Temperature, Top-P, and Max Tokens

 Imagine a friendly DJ who is building a playlist for your party.
 You tell the DJ a theme, and the DJ then chooses the next song again and again.
 If the DJ plays only safe hits, the music feels steady but maybe a little dull.
 If the DJ experiments too much, the party might drift.
 Great DJs use a few simple choices to keep the room happy.

-In this lesson, you will learn the main settings that you can tweak for large language models from providers like OpenAI, Anthropic, or Google.
-You will also learn how they change the feel of the LLM answer and which recipes to use for common tasks.
+In this lesson, you will learn the main settings you can adjust for large language models from providers like OpenAI, Anthropic, or Google.
+You will also learn how they change the feel of the answer and which recipes to use for common tasks.

 Your prompt shapes content, while the LLM model settings shape style and variation.
 Think of it like this: